andres2901/StarCrew/README.md

     - The rationale behind this filter is to remove elements that may have undergone RIP or similar deleterious processes but do not exhibit a strong RIP-like signal.
     - The allowed range is based on previous literature concerning the general genome GC content of Pezizomycotina species.
 3. Gene Content Filtering: This filter removes elements that are empty or contain a very low number of cargo genes.
-    - Since the primary goal of this tool is to analyze cargo content, maintaining elements without sufficient cargo genes is inefficient.
+    - Since the primary goal of this wrapper is to analyze cargo content, maintaining elements without sufficient cargo genes is inefficient.
 This filter ensures that only elements useful for downstream analysis are retained.

 When using the 'Starfish' input mode, the provided data undergoes specific preprocessing before entering the main pipeline:

 1.  **GFF Information Update:** The gene information from the original GFF files is extracted and updated based on the positions provided in the metadata file resulting from the Starfish run.
 2.  **Captain Gene Prediction:** As Starfish performs a *de novo* prediction of Captain genes, we must re-execute a similar approach to obtain the complete genetic information (exon, intron, CDS, etc.) for these genes.
 We use a modified version of the Starfish approach:
     - Using the YR recombinase database obtained from Starfish, MetaEuk is run against the nucleotide file, requiring a minimum sequence identity of 0.95 and a minimum coverage of 0.95.
-    - If a previous gene model exists at the same position, this tool selects the longest gene model.
+    - If a previous gene model exists at the same position, this command selects the longest gene model.
 This differs from the Starfish logic, which consistently selects the MetaEuk gene model in such conflict cases.

 ### CaptainIdentification